apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**How to Know If the Supreme Court Is in the Tank for Trump**
+**Meta - Meta Reports First Quarter 2024 Results**

-You can read more about it [here](https://www.politico.com/news/magazine/2024/04/24/trumps-crazy-argument-for-immunity-heads-to-the-high-court-00153954).
+You can read more about it [here](https://investor.fb.com/investor-news/press-release-details/2024/Meta-Reports-First-Quarter-2024-Results/default.aspx).

 ## Requirements
 - Python 3.8